Badgerati/Pode/docs/Tutorials/SharedState.md

 Pode supports various structures for shared state, some of which are thread-safe:

 **Thread-Safe Structures:**
 - `ConcurrentDictionary`
 - `ConcurrentBag`
 - `ConcurrentQueue`
 - `ConcurrentStack`

 **Non-Thread-Safe Structures (Require Locking):**
 - `OrderedDictionary`
 - `Hashtable`
-- `PSCustomObject`

-!!! tip
-When using a thread-safe object, `Lock-PodeObject` is no longer required.
+- `PSCustomObject`When using a thread-safe object, `Lock-PodeObject` is no longer required.

 !!! tip
 It's wise to use the State in conjunction with [`Lock-PodeObject`](../../Functions/Threading/Lock-PodeObject) when dealing with non-thread-safe objects to ensure thread safety between runspaces.